 - Once powered on, the device will initiate its advanced performance optimization process, ensuring a seamless and efficient user experience.

-Now, here’s what it looks like when the writer stays sharp and keeps only what matters:
+Now, here’s what it looks like when the writer keeps only what matters:

 To turn on your device: